mezinski/Parking-Lot-Simulator-2019/README.md

 # Usage

-When all packages are installed, and docker container is running, run the following command in the project directory:<br>
+When all packages are installed, binary is built, and docker container is running, run the following command in the project directory:<br>
 `> ./parkinglot`<br>
 <i>This will run the compiled binary of the project</i>